Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Applying the quantum trajectory method to solve the three-level atom microlaser

-\end{widetext} The values of these probabilities can be derived by writing the master equation in the Lindblad form
+\end{widetext} The values of these probabilities can be derived by writing the master equation in the Lindblad form \cite{Cres}:

 where \(\hat C_m\) represents the jump operator representing event (m).
-The probability of event (m) is calculated by:
+The probability of event (m) at time $(t_1)$ is calculated by:

-and the waiting time between two successive jumps probability distribution function is given by: and for our system \(p(\tau )\) becomes , The choice of number states as the propagated wavefunctions has the advantage that the effective Hamiltonian controlling the evolution of the wavefunction between jumps keeps the number states unchanged \cite{Cres}.
-For more on the Quantum Trajectory Method, see \cite{Dum,Dal,Car}.
+and the probability distribution function of the waiting times, $\tau$, between two successive jumps is given by: For our system \(p(\tau )\) becomes: The choice of number states as the propagated wavefunctions has the advantage that the effective Hamiltonian controlling the evolution of the wavefunction between jumps keeps the number states unchanged \cite{Cres}.
+For more on the quantum trajectory method, see \cite{Dum,Dal,Car}.

-After generating many trajectories, we determine the diagonal elements of the density matrix by making a histogram over the final states \(\left| {m,n} \right\rangle\) of each trajectories.
-We show the photon number probability distribution calculated by the Quantum Trajectory Method for a microlaser operating at \(R/\gamma = 200,\ {\rm{ }}g\tau = 0.3\) in Fig. \ref{pnqtm} where QTM shows an acceptable accuracy.
+After generating many trajectories, we determine the diagonal elements of the density matrix by making a histogram over the final states \(\left| {m,n} \right\rangle\) of each trajectory.
+In Fig. \ref{pnqtm}, we show that the photon number probability distribution calculated by the quantum trajectory method for a microlaser operating at \(R/\gamma = 200,\ {\rm{ }}g\tau _{{\mathop{\rm int}} } = 0.3\) shows an acceptable accuracy as compared to the analytical solution (\ref{p-analytica}).

-The accuracy becomes better for lower values of \(R/\gamma\) .
-In Fig. \ref{meanqtm} we show the mean number of photons in one mode versus \(g\tau _{{\mathop{\rm int}} }\) obtained numerically and analytically.
-We used QTM to confirm that a microlaser operating in the non-symmetric mode, where the detailed balance condition doesn't apply, does reach steady state by checking that the avergae steady state density matrix calculated by QTM is the same when taking different lengthes of the trajectories.
+The accuracy becomes even better for lower values of \(R/\gamma\).
+Fig. \ref{meanqtm} shows the mean number of photons in one mode versus \(g\tau _{{\mathop{\rm int}} }\) obtained numerically and analytically.
+We used QTM to confirm that a microlaser operating in the non-symmetric mode, where the detailed balance condition does not apply (i.e., when transition frequencies between any two levels are not necessarily the same in both directions), does reach steady state by checking that the average density matrix calculated by QTM reaches a steady state.
+We show the evolution of $P(n,m)$ as it evolves from the vacuum state to the steady state for a microlaser operated in the non-symmetric mode at $g_1 \tau_{int}=9$ and $g_1 \tau_{int}=5$ in the movie included in the online supplementary material section.

-In fig. \ref{nonsymmetric} we see clearly that the flat regions disappear in the non-symmetric operation of the microlaser as predicted earlier.
-It turns out that this flatness in \(P_\alpha \left( n \right)\) is very sensitive to the difference between the coupling constants of the two modes as in fig. \ref{nonsymmetric2}.
+In Fig. \ref{nonsymmetric} we see clearly that the flat regions disappear in the non-symmetric operation of the microlaser as predicted earlier.
+It turns out that this flatness in \(P_\alpha \left( n \right)\) is very sensitive to the difference between the coupling constants of the two modes as shown in Fig. \ref{nonsymmetric2}.